U.S./World History Links

 concise essays on Marat, Robespierre, Napoleon, the Bastille, and Louis

-The History Guide.
+courtesy of The History Guide.

 and After - Resource on this tempestuous period in French history